Skip to Content

 Dallas Pedestrian Accident Lawyers

 Each year, thousands of pedestrians are killed in traffic accidents.
 In fact, according to the National Highway Traffic Safety Administration, more than 7,000 pedestrians were killed in traffic accidents in the United States in 2021, or more than 20 people every day.
 And that number does not include the more than 60,000 that were injured.
-With pedestrian accidents being so common, it’s important to know your rights and to pursue compensation if you have been injured as a result of one of these incidents.
+With pedestrian accidents being so common, it’s essential to know your rights and to pursue compensation if you have been injured due to one of these incidents.

-The Dallas pedestrian accident attorneys at J. Alexander Law Firm offer skilled, experienced, and robust representation for pedestrian accident victims throughout the state of Texas.
-If you have been injured, our team offers staunch advocacy that can help you recover damages and rebuild your life.
+The Dallas pedestrian accident attorneys at J. Alexander Law Firm offer skilled, experienced, and robust representation for pedestrian accident victims throughout Texas.
+If you have been injured, our team offers staunch advocacy to help you recover damages and rebuild your life.
 We are proud members of the Million Dollar Advocates Forum®, an exclusive legal industry honor reserved for attorneys who have recovered more than $1 million in a settlement for clients.
-In total, we have recovered more than $10 million for our clients, and we would love to help you with your case.
-Plus, we are available to assist you 24/7, so you can reach out to us immediately if you have been injured, day or night.
+We have recovered more than $10 million for our clients, and we would love to help you with your case.
+Plus, we are available to assist you 24/7, so you can contact us immediately if you have been injured, day or night.

-If you’ve been hit by a car, you may be entitled to financial compensation for your injuries and lost wages.
-Schedule a free, no-obligation consultation by calling J. Alexander Law Firm at (214) 206-3264 today.
+Have you been hit by a car?
+You may be entitled to financial compensation for your injuries and lost wages.
+Call J. Alexander Law Firm today at (214) 206-3264 or contact us online to get started!

 State law also emphasizes the importance of pedestrian responsibility.
 Pedestrians must not suddenly leave a curb or run into the path of a vehicle, making it impossible for a driver to stop in time.
-If a pedestrian crosses a street outside of a marked crosswalk or designated crossing area (also known as jaywalking), they are required to yield the right of way to vehicles.
-Jaywalking can lead to fines, and while pedestrians are still owed a general duty of care by drivers, they bear the responsibility when crossing unlawfully.
+If pedestrians cross a street outside a marked crosswalk or designated crossing area (also known as jaywalking), they must yield the right of way to vehicles.
+Jaywalking can lead to fines, and while drivers still owe pedestrians a general duty of care, they bear the responsibility when crossing unlawfully.

 Another important aspect of Texas pedestrian laws involves intersections.
 When traffic signals are present, pedestrians must obey the "walk" and "don’t walk" signals.
 Crossing against the light, even if no vehicles are approaching, is illegal and can result in a fine.
 Additionally, drivers making turns at intersections must yield to pedestrians crossing the street lawfully, even if there is no marked crosswalk.